After fatigue the most commonly reported symptom of vitamin B12 deficiency is

 Vitamin B12

-Deficiency and Depression The
+Deficiency and Depression Low

 following text will describe the potential reason for why vitamin B12 deficiency